g-leech/argmin-gravitas/_posts/2022-10-17-brightness-of-self-invention.markdown

 - that left and right is a small part of political space
 - that radicalism does very little
+- PCA.
+Realise that not everything reflects ideology
 - that bureaucracy does nothing and that government is bureaucracy
 - that large parts of society are not arbitrary
 - that careers [can be good](https://www.degruyter.com/document/doi/10.1515/jcc-2012-1870/html), capital-g Greek Good.
 - that economic science is not objective
 - that economic science is not completely subjective

+- Regression.
+Realise that machines can spot patterns, socially critical and philosophically rich patterns
+- ITN.

 - that art is tiny by comparison with the world
 - that philosophy is a cage